Blog / PCB Quality Control: 12 Methods for Quality Assurance in PCB Manufacturing

 What are PCB standards?

-PCB standards are industry-wide guidelines that define quality, performance, and safety requirements for printed circuit boards.
+PCB manufacture standards are industry-wide guidelines that define quality, performance, and safety requirements for printed circuit boards.
 These standards, such as IPC and ANSI, ensure that there is consistency and reliability across PCB manufacturing and assembly processes.

 What is RoHS?